StrongTownsVancouver/website/README.md

 This is a repository for the Strong Towns Vancouver local conversation website source code.

-You can find this website online at TBD.
+You can find this website online at <https://strongtownsvan.pages.dev/>.

 ## 🚀 Project Structure